BangyiZhang/xmind-generator-mcp/README.md

    The `env` section is optional.
 It allows you to set environment variables for the server:
    - `outputPath`: Default directory or file path where Xmind files will be saved.
 This can be overridden by the `outputPath` parameter in the tool call.
+   - `autoOpenFile`: Controls whether generated Xmind files are automatically opened after creation.
+Set to "false" to disable auto-opening (default is "true").
 4. Replace `path/to/xmind-generator-mcp` with the actual path to your project
 5. Start using the Xmind generator in your conversations